shubhampythondev/Vendor-Management-System/README.md

 Users can create, update, and delete vendor profiles, monitor purchase orders, and assess vendor performance metrics such as on-time delivery rate, quality rating average, average response time, and fulfillment rate.

+# Assignment
+This project is assigned by the company FATMUG,Delhi,India

 # Tech Stack

 Stack: Python, Django, dbsqlite3